 In this course the doctoral student will prepare to assume complex and advanced leadership roles to guide change as a practitioner, clinical executive, educator, clinical scientist, and clinical scholar, among others.
-Prerequisite: Admission to DNP.

-Informatics, Technology & Data Management for Advanced Practice
+Informatics and Technology for Advanced Practice

 In this course the doctoral student will acquire competencies in using technology systems that capture data on variables for the evaluation of health care, integrating appropriate technologies to translate evolving technical and scientific information.
-The student will demonstrate informationliteracy skills in complex decision-making and ability to contribute to the design of clinical information systems that promote safe, quality, and cost-effective care.
-Prerequisite: Admission to DNP.
+The student will demonstrate information-literacy skills in complex decision-making and ability to contribute to the design of clinical information systems that promote safe, quality, and cost-effective care.